 As I’ll explain, there are a number of different attribution models used by ecommerce marketing teams and consultants.

 Each varies in complexity and accuracy, ranging from simple first/last touch to more multi-touch attribution models such as linear attribution.

 What Are The Benefits Of Marketing Attribution For Ecommerce Businesses?

 In a digital business, using different digital marketing channels is a key to success.
 At the same time, the options for online advertising and marketing are nearly endless.

-Knowing which channels are playing the biggest role in your customer journey can help you determine where to spend or do more and is crucial to success in the increasingly competitive e-commerce space of 2022.
+Knowing which channels are playing the biggest role in your customer journey can help you determine where to spend or do more and is crucial to success in an increasingly competitive space.

 Attribution data can be used to double down on things that are working and to optimize things that aren’t.
 Better yet, tracking the customer journey in this way can help you gain a better understanding of your customers.

-You can use this information to get a clearer understanding of customer behaviour and better identify your user personas.
+You can use this information to get a clearer understanding of customer behavior and better identify your user personas.